HoangPhm/SQL-BikeStore-Sales-Analysis/README.md

 <img width="237" height="296" alt="image" src="https://github.com/user-attachments/assets/bb5634b7-64c2-4dc7-ae64-86c6b820a494" />

+**💡 Key Insight:**

+Analysis identifies April as the "Golden Month" for the business across all years.
+This is likely driven by the onset of Spring riding season and the arrival of tax refunds in the US, providing a clear window for high-impact marketing campaigns and new model launches.

+____________
 ## **❓ 10.
 Who are our top VIP customers based on total spending?**

 **🚀 Queries**